 Iron plays a huge role in energy production in the body.
 When red blood cells are deprived of iron they become contracted and smaller.
 Without healthy red blood cells, your body can’t get enough oxygen, the consequence of not having enough oxygen in the body is constant fatigue.
 It can take up to 3 months to increase depleted iron stores as each red blood cell that carries iron has a life of 120 days.
 Knowing this I knew it was something I had to stay on top of for a minimum of 3 months, and then get another set of blood tests to re-access where I am at (which I’m in the process of doing now).

-I work with many clients who's ferriten levels are on the lower end of the scale.
-Anyone who has ferriten levels under 60 is more than likely going to have symptoms of fatigue.
-I’m not saying this is the only reason that might be causing you low energy levels, but if you are feeling flat and can’t work out why it may be worth getting some blood test done and then seeking help from a holistic practitioner to help you interpret your results.
+I work with many clients who are on the lower end of the scale for their ferritin.
+Anyone who has results under 60 is more than likely going to have symptoms of fatigue.
+I’m not saying this is the only reason that might be causing your low energy levels, but if you are feeling flat and can’t work out why it may be worth getting some blood test done and then seeking help from a holistic practitioner to help you interpret your results.

 What I did to increase my iron levels:

-- I started eating red meat 2x per week (I’m not the biggest red meat fan so I would only have it once every two – three weeks, but I have been making e a conscious effort to make sure I had it in my diet twice a week).
+- I started eating red meat 2x per week (I’m not the biggest red meat fan so I would only have it once every two-three weeks, but I have been making a conscious effort to make sure I had it in my diet twice a week).

 - I supplemented with iron bisglynicate (this form is the most bio-available form on iron to the body, which doesn’t cause constipation).
 I made sure I had this with vitamin C (lemons, leafy greens, broccoli) to help with iron absorption.